-Have you always wanted to create your own printable planner or insert but have no idea where to start?
+Have you always wanted to create your own printable planner but have no idea where to start?
 Even with all the readily-available options out there, sometimes none of them quite fit your vision of the perfect planner (fun fact: that is pretty much why Puffin Pages Co started!).

 In this article, we're going to share several programs and software that you can use to create your very own printable planners and inserts.
 Some of them are very user-friendly so don't worry if you're a beginner.
-We'll also include some tricks and tips we've picked up along the way in making Puffin Pages Co the printable planner shop it is today.
+We'll also include some tricks and tips we've picked up along the way in making Puffin Pages Co the planner shop it is today.

 Canva is a great design tool for beginners, especially those without any design background.
 They're also free to use and you don't have to download or install anything on your computer - just create an account.

 Canva has a drag-and-drop interface and it's pretty intuitive.
 They also have a range of free templates that you can use to get started.

 If you have an idea for a planner or insert, we suggest sketching them out on a piece of paper first and use the sketch as a guide.
 Whilst Canva is easy to use, it still takes practice if you're keen on creating more complex designs.
 Not to worry though, there are plenty of tutorials online and on YouTube to help you out.

 Tip from us: When downloading your design, make sure to download it as PDF Print.
 You can also add crop marks if you're printing a smaller size on an A4 or Letter size paper.

 The primary function of Google Slides is for presentations and it was not created as a design tool.
 BUT, that doesn't mean it won't work!
 In fact, some of Puffin Pages Co's first printable planners were created using Microsoft PowerPoint (Microsoft's equivalent to Google Slides).